Kathy Shayna Shocket has the inside scoop on people making a difference.

 In 2009, Banner Health Foundation asked Tina and husband Dr. David Curran, (chairman of Pediatrics at Cardon Children’s Medical Center) to create an inaugural fundraising soirée for its new children’s hospital.
 The couple had a vision for an edgy and fun party with star studded entertainment.

-They teamed up with Micheline and 25 of their cherished friends and colleagues who became a part of that vision and founding members of the Advisory Council, now 55 strong.
+They teamed up with international model Micheline and 25 of their cherished friends and colleagues who became a part of that vision and founding members of the Advisory Council, now 55 strong.
 Together they were instrumental in raising the bar each year and bringing in not only energetic volunteers, but partygoers who became new supporters of Cardon Children’s.

 Taking advantage of social media to attract new donors: